8tentaculos/cssfun/README.md

 ```

 #### Applying the Theme Class

-The generated theme includes a `root` class, which makes all the theme's CSS variables available
+The generated theme includes a `root` class, which exposes all the theme's
-to elements that have this class and their descendants.
-You can apply this class to the `body` element
+[CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to any element that uses
-to style the entire application or to the root element of a specific component to style only a part of
+this class and its descendants.
+You can apply this class to the `body` element to style the entire application,
-your UI.
+or to the root element of a specific component to apply the theme to just part of your UI.

 ```javascript
 // Add theme class to the body